Xofluza: Package Insert / Prescribing Info

 Important Dosing Information

 Advise patients to follow the healthcare provider's dosing recommendation for a single, one-time dose of XOFLUZA.
-XOFLUZA is dosed based on weight and is available in tablet form or as for oral suspension for oral or enteral use.
+XOFLUZA is dosed based on weight and is available as tablets, and for oral suspension (packets and bottles).
+XOFLUZA for oral suspension in a packet is not made into a suspension but rather mixed with a small amount of room temperature drinking water to aid administration.

 Tablets: Provided as a blister card containing either one tablet of 40 mg, or one tablet of 80 mg as a single dose [see Dosage and Administration (2.2)].